relaycorp/fanqiang-poc/gateway/README.md

 Prerequisites:

-- Linux system.
+- A Debian-based system.
+This may or may not work on other Linux distributions.
 - Python 3 with the `distutils` package.
-On Linux, you can instal it with `sudo apt install python3-setuptools`.
+On Ubuntu, you can instal it with `sudo apt install python3-setuptools`.
-- To create and configure the TUN device, run `dev-bin/tun up`.

 Finally, run: